Error mitigation, optimization, and extrapolation on a trapped ion testbed: Discussion

+Further research should be performed on larger systems to explore whether these findings hold true for more complex Hamiltonians and ansatz circuits.
+We believe that our results incorporating extrapolation into the optimization procedure inherent to VQE will change depending on the problem.
+For more complicated ansatz circuits with more optimization parameters, it may be necessary to perform some error mitigation during the optimization routine.

+Zero noise extrapolation has been used to great effect recently on larger superconducting systems \cite{Tacchino_2020, Kim_2023a, Kim_2023b, Hour_2024}, using methods such as unitary folding.
+As system size increases, it may be necessary to use more sophisticated noise scaling methods such as probabilistic noise amplification to tackle multi-qubit errors like crosstalk.
+That said, as a trapped-ion device, the QSCOUT device experiences different types of noise than those superconducting devices, with our device only experiencing $\sim 0.17 \%$ crosstalk in practice \cite{clark2021engineering}.

+Our time-stretching results will be relevant for other trapped-ion systems, wherein depolarizing noise due to interactions with an environment is not the dominant source of noise.
+Our sideband detuning scaling results are similarly dependent on the degree of calibration of two-qubit MS gates.
+Lastly, our gate-insertion results depend less on the type of noise our gates experience, but may not scale certain coherent errors, and may be limited by circuit depth.

+Careful consideration must be taken when choosing how many gates to insert into deeper circuits with many two-qubit gates, as it may not be feasible to scale every gate in the circuit without decohering the quantum state.
+This may require the use of selective gate insertion methods such as the \textit{MS Before} or \textit{MS After} methods outlined in this work.
+In general, these methods only multiplicatively scale the number of samples required to estimate the ground state energy, and therefore future experiments for larger molecules are more likely to be limited by the inherent resource scaling of VQE than by the overhead of error mitigation.

-Further research should be done on larger systems to explore whether these findings hold true for more complex Hamiltonians and ansatz circuits.
-In order to realize larger applications of quantum computing on near-term devices, a better understanding of error mitigation techniques in the presence of sampling noise is needed.
+In order to realize larger applications of quantum computing on near-term devices, a better understanding of error mitigation techniques in the presence of finite sampling is needed.
 If current techniques fail on small scales, then they are unlikely to work on larger systems with deeper circuits and more complicated error models.
 How error mitigation techniques such as zero noise extrapolation interface with different qubit architectures, existing quantum algorithms, and other error mitigation techniques will be crucial going forward.